New York, NYC, USA

 Where is Little Tokyo in NYC?

-You’ll find Little Tokyo in NYC, located on the corner of Stuyvesant and East 9th.
-It neighbors Noho and Bowery, on the southeast of Manhattan, and it’s only a short walk from Union Square.
+Little Tokyo neighbors Noho and Bowery, on the southeast of Manhattan, and it’s only a short walk from Union Square.

 Nearest Subway stations (in order of distance):